 The California-based company chooses non-GMO, organic, and cruelty-free ingredients and never uses synthetic dyes, synthetic fragrances, sulfates, phthalates, palm oil, or parabens.

-Founder Julian makes everything with love and mostly fair trade or locally sourced ingredients.
+Everything is made with love and mostly fair trade or locally sourced ingredients.

 You’ll find many vegan products (no waste shampoo and conditioner included), but some products contain organic beeswax or milk.